vincentvbh/PolyMul_Without_PowerfulMul/code_kem/README.md

 # Python script

-We also program some Python scripts compiling, flashing, and parsing the outputs from the board Type the following
+We also program some Python scripts compiling, flashing, and parsing the outputs from the board.
+Type the following
 ```
 python3 ./[script] --jobs=[number of jobs] --device=[device name] --serial_device=[serial port name] --baud_rate=[baud rate] --clean